Viken Berberian

 Viken Berberian is a writer and essayist whose works rely on satire and defy easy categorization.
 Berberian's fiction and essays have appeared in print and online in The New York Times, le Monde Diplomatique, Foreign Affairs, Financial Times, Granta, BOMB, The Nation, and the New York Review of Books.
-His work has been translated into French, Italian, German, Dutch, Armenian, Hebrew, and Spanish (forthcoming).
+His work has been translated into French, Italian, German, Dutch, Armenian, Hebrew, Ukrainian and Spanish (forthcoming).
 They are marked by keen wit and a sense of economic and political injustice.

 Biography

 Berberian was raised in an Armenian-speaking household in Beirut.
 The family moved to Los Angeles at the outbreak of the Lebanese civil war, and this experience helped shape his first novel, The Cyclist.
 His second novel, Das Kapital, which he has described as falling somewhere between Groucho Marx and Karl Marx, was influenced by his work in the financial industry.
 He has graduate degrees from Columbia University and the London School of Economics (LSE).